slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 **Reading Time:** _16 minutes_

 ## Prologue
-Hello folks, In this blog-post, I am going to show you guys how I was able to bypass a "next-generation" Antivirus named Cylance Smart AV which supposedly uses neural networks for threat detection compared to traditional detection mechanisms.
+Hello folks, In this blog-post, I am going to show you guys how I was able to evade a "next-generation" Antivirus named Cylance Smart AV which supposedly uses neural networks for threat detection compared to traditional detection mechanisms.

 Full Disclosure:
 1. This blog is meant purely for red-teamers/researchers and in no way promotes or supports the defamation of the product or the team behind it in any way.